-See the Case Primer on the Student website, as well as the Summary of the Case Primer in the front of the text.
+See the Case Primer on the Student website, as well as the Summary of the Case Primer in the text.
 Note that the first few chapters in volume 1 lay the foundation for financial reporting decision making.

-CA 13-1 ABC AIRLINES
+CA 13.1 ABC AIRLINES